tom-halpin/pe-dojo-book/content/002d-role-of-product-engineer.md

   - Proof of Concepts (POCs): Preliminary versions of products released to a limited audience for testing and feedback.

-  - Full-Scale Production Versions: Complete, fullly functional versions of products ready for release to the mass-market.
+  - Full-Scale Production Versions: Complete, fully functional versions of products ready for release to the mass-market.

   - Custom Solutions: Tailored products designed to meet specific customer requirements.